Lu0-Wenfeng/CSE_100_Project_File_Compression/README.md

 # Project_CSE_100_Project_File_Compression
-This project is made private because of the Academic Integrity.
+This code is made private because of the Academic Integrity.

 Send me a request if you want to take a look:)